-Cooper finds the perfect gift for Kinsey, but the crystal globe holds more than he thinks.
+Cooper finds the perfect gift for Kinsey, but the crystal globe holds a secret.
+52 Wks

 He was mesmerized by the results.
 No snow, like in most of these type of items, but instead it appeared a strong wind had come along and blew the clouds into a fog around the beautiful winged lady.

 As the winds settled, the clouds lifted and the image again became clear.
 “This is really quite unique, the way you can only look in through the front of the globe.”
 He turned the globe in different directions, only to see his own reflection from every angle but the front.
 “Very unique!”

 The store clerk, an elderly woman, was now standing beside Cooper.
 “Yes, it’s a very unique item, and very reasonably priced.
 As far as I know, it’s the only item of its kind.
 The globe is a rare crystal, the base made from almond wood, and the figurine is said to be the actual spirit of a